almeidx/cozyhive-bot/README.md

 #### Running the bot locally

-If your environment variables are stored on the .env file, you can use:

 - `pnpm build`

+Then:

+- if you're using pm2, you can use:
+  - `pm2 start ecosystem.config.cjs`

+- if your environment variables are stored on the .env file, you can use:
   - `pnpm start:env`

-Otherwise, use:

-- `pnpm build`
+- otherwise, use:
   - `pnpm start`

 ---